Diegetic Representation of Feedback in Open Games

+Since open games have been introduced, similar models have been proposed for learners \cite{cruttwell_categorical_2022} and Bayesian reasoners \cite{smithe2021compositional, braithwaite2022}, so that a general framework has been proposed in \cite{capucci2021towards} to gather all these examples of `cybernetic systems'.\footnote{Here we call `cybernetic' systems having a distinguished part controlling the rest.} Despite having inspired this framework, open games remain quite singular when compared to their siblings.

-The lack of a principled payoff dynamics in open games shows in the way coutilities, costrategies and utilities are all different in theory but very rarely in practice, and coplay is very often simply an identity or, even worse, a discard map, which makes it hard to~motivate the existence of a backward pass at all (see e.g.~the translation process explained in \cite{capucci2021translating}).
+First of all, \textbf{their payoff dynamics lacks a well-defined role}.
+This shows in the way coutilities, costrategies and utilities are all different in theory but very rarely in practice, and coplay is very often simply an identity or, even worse, a discard map, which makes hard motivating the existence of a backward pass at all (see e.g.~the translation process explained in \cite{capucci2021translating}).

+Secondly, and crucially, \textbf{the dynamics they express reflect the actions happening in the game but not the game-theoretic analysis we are actually interested in}.
+There's no way to know which equilibria an open game will converge to unless we pack-up the arena\footnote{The \emph{arena} of an open game with agency is the parametric lens left after forgetting about the selection function.} and then feed it to the selection function.
+All of this happens outside of the dynamics of the game, hence \emph{extra-diegetically}.

+This issue grows into a serious conceptual flaw when we realize that according to the very notion of `system with agency' proposed by the author and his collaborators in \cite{capucci2021towards}, \emph{`open games with agency' have no agents!} In fact, agents are supposed to be systems modelled as \emph{morphisms} plugged to the top boundary of the arena whereas in open games with agency players' preferences are embodied in the parameters, which are mere \emph{objects}~(\cref{fig:game}).
+Contrast this with gradient-based learners (\cref{fig:learner}) where gradient descent, which implements the dynamics of an agent's learning, is explicitly represented \emph{in} the system.

-\fakeparagraph{Contributions.} In this work we correct the aforementioned problems by describing the entirety of play, payoff distribution and players' counterfactual analysis diegetically, that is, in the dynamics of the game system itself, thereby making open games look much more like gradient-based learners or Bayesian reasoners than they do now.
+\fakeparagraph{Contributions.} In this work we correct the aforementioned problems by describing the entirety of play, payoff distribution and players' counterfactual analysis \emph{diegetically}, thus in the dynamics of the game system itself.

-We achieve this by making two fundamental changes.
+We achieve this by introducing two fundamental innovations.

-First, we observe that feedback propagating in a strategic game has to contain information about the entirety of the payoff function of the game, hence we replace $S$ and $R$ in~\cref{fig:game} with $P^X$ and $P^Y$, where $P$ is a specified payoff object.
+First, we observe that \textbf{feedback propagating in an open game has to contain information about the entirety of the payoff function of the game}, hence we replace $S$ and $R$ in~\cref{fig:game} with $P^X$ and $P^Y$, where $P$ is a specified payoff object.
 This allows to define coplay functorially from play as precomposition with a partially-evaluated play.
 This simple mechanism is enough to reproduce the information on payoffs available at each stage of a sequential or concurrent game.
 Moreover, we recognize the crucial role of the lax monoidal structure of this functor, which can be blamed for the complexity of even small game-theoretic situations.